 Well-child visits (or physicals) are important, even when children are healthy.

-What is a Check-up?
+What is a check-up?

 Insurance companies have changed recently in what they will cover during a checkup.
 Our billing office has had many calls from parents with questions regarding their bills for charges incurred during a “checkup” or “well child visit” that are not covered under routine well care.
 We have created this “Checkup Primer” to educate families about what is routinely covered at the preventive care visits and what may result in additional charges.
 We do not determine how your insurance company decides how many of these visits to “cover” each year.
 We also do not determine if you have a co-pay for your child’s “well child” exams.
 That is between you and your insurance company.